collapsed-stacks/startups/questions/3617/why-didn-t-google-launch-android-studio-earlier.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-03-05
 - score: 1

-<p>The colloquial idea is "ship fast and iterate," in contrast with shipping something <em>perfect</em>.
-Eclipse is a good enough IDE (and indeed a very good one), so there was no reason to rush Android Studio.</p>
+The colloquial idea is "ship fast and iterate," in contrast with shipping something *perfect*.
+Eclipse is a good enough IDE (and indeed a very good one), so there was no reason to rush Android Studio.

-<p>The rule of thumb is: if ignoring a feature doesn't make your product dysfunctional or useless, then not implementing it immediately should be on your radar.
+The rule of thumb is: if ignoring a feature doesn't make your product dysfunctional or useless, then not implementing it immediately should be on your radar.
 Release that as version one.
-Then plan for follow-up releases.</p>
+Then plan for follow-up releases.

-<p>(In the case of Android, there <em>might</em> also have been something related to the <a href="http://en.wikipedia.org/wiki/Oracle_America,_Inc._v._Google,_Inc." rel="nofollow">legal claims from Oracle</a>, or something related to mimicking what Apple does. <em>Might</em>.)</p>
+(In the case of Android, there *might* also have been something related to the [legal claims from Oracle](http://en.wikipedia.org/wiki/Oracle_America,_Inc._v._Google,_Inc.), or something related to mimicking what Apple does. *Might*.)

 ## Answer 3621